collinsullivanhub/Toucan-IDS/README.md

 # Toucan

 Toucan is an IDS written in Python that alerts and defends against several common types of network attacks.
-Toucan has the ability to scan for MITM attacks on both IPv4 and IPv6 networks by scanning for gratuitous neighbor advertisements and ARP replies.
-Toucan will also monitor for deauthentication attacks and router advertisement floods (IPv6).
+For example, "Man in the middle" attacks will be used by any hacker worth their salt to intercept traffic on a network.
+This is accomplished by sending gratuitous ARPs across a network to "poison" the default gateway and hosts.
+While ARPs are sent on IPv4 networks to poison targets, IPv6 networks also fall victim to impersonation through gratuitous neighbor advertisements being sent.

-If Toucan detects malificent activity, it can respond.
-For example, if gratuitous ARPs are discovered being sent across a network, Toucan will unpoison the default gateway and unpoison the victim.
+If Toucan detects maleficent activity, it can respond.
+For example, if gratuitous ARPs or Neighbor Adervisements are discovered being sent across a network, Toucan will unpoison the default gateway and the victim, blacklist the attacker's L2 and deauth them from the network.

-Toucan will also monitor for DNS and MDNS traffic for the situation in which a MITM has occured (and has somehow gone undetected), so any sort of DNS poisoning can be monitored.
+Toucan will also defend against:
+-Deauthentication attacks
+-Router Advertisement floods (IPv6)

 *I have included an example log file also in which I ran the program on a /24 network and did an arp-scan just to generate some activity

 # Usage:
 - sudo python toucan.py
-- (enter DG) 192.168.0.1
+- (enter Default Gateway) 192.168.0.1
 - (enter network to monitor) 192.168.0.0/24
 - (enter interface) wlp2s0